fedorms/tmaster.xrns/README.md

 * Add all DSP effects and devices before devices marked with a **#** or the effects will not work.
 * Use 24-bit or 32-bit renders to have low noise floors.
 This is crucial when processing dynamics.
 * You can work solely from the Mixing and Sampling tabs, with minimal mouse involvement.
+* Use of the Bus Compressor over the regular Compressor device is recommended.
 * **Mastering is not a substitute for a good mix!**

+# Limitations
+The regular Compressor device is not able to process side signals.
+Use the Bus Compressor instead if that is desired.

 # Latency
 The standard project introduces has no latency of its own.